Add this delicious Cranberry-Sage Stuffed Acorn Squash to your holiday table!

 This Cranberry-Sage Stuffed Acorn Squash is one of my favorite ways to eat squash, especially at this time of year.

 I filled the squash with a sweet-savory take on my Dad’s classic stuffing recipe.
-It’s full of veggies, tart cranberries, and aromatic sage.
+It’s full of veggies, tart cranberries, and aromatic sage … so simple to make and super tasty.

-If you are serving a vegetarian or vegan for Thanksgiving, this Cranberry-Sage Stuffed Acorn Squash is the perfect solution.
-For a delicious side dish that everyone at the table will enjoy, simply cut it into wedges.
+If you are hosting a vegetarian or vegan for Thanksgiving, this Cranberry-Sage Stuffed Acorn Squash is the perfect solution!
+Plus, you can cut it into wedges and serve it as a side dish that everyone else at the table will enjoy, too.

 This easy, delicious Cranberry-Sage Stuffed Acorn Squash is a showstopping entree that's perfect for a holiday dinner!